deltachat/deltachat-pages/README.md

 License
 --------------------------------------------------------------------------------

-Licensed under the GPLv3, see LICENSE file for details
+Licensed under the GPLv3, see LICENSE file for details.

 Copyright © 2017, 2018 Delta Chat contributors